GET STARTED | Get A Cash Offer Today

 What’s Wrong With Polybutylene Pipes?

 Polybutylene pipes are prone to breaking, leaking, and causing water damage, so it’s important to consider replacing them if you are buying or selling a home.
 These pipes have a lifespan of only 10–15 years, and the production of replacement parts stopped in the 1990s because of this.
-Homeowners may face higher insurance premiums or even denial of coverage due to the presence of PB pipes.
-The chemical composition of polybutylene also reacts to chlorine and fluoride in the water, leaching chemicals into the water supply and posing health risks.

 Can You Sell a House With Polybutylene Pipes?

-You may be wondering if you can sell a house with polybutylene pipes.
+You may be wondering if you can sell a house with polybutylene plumbing.
 The answer is yes, though you may need to find a buyer who is willing to buy the house as-is; otherwise, you may need to replace the pipes yourself.

 Find a Buyer Who Will Buy As-Is

 For many, selling a home with polybutylene pipes is one of the times when you should accept an all-cash offer for your house.
 Finding a buyer willing to purchase your home as-is can be an option, although most buyers may use this future expense as leverage to lower their offer.
 Cash buyers or those who fall in love with the home may be willing to replace the polybutylene pipes themselves.
-If you are looking to sell the home quickly, you may be able to find a buyer who is willing to buy the house without requiring polybutylene pipe replacement.
-However, this is not always possible.
-Make sure to speak with a real estate agent before listing the home so they can advise you on the best course of action.

 Replace the Pipes

 Replacing the polybutylene pipes in your home can be a great way to ensure that your sale is successful.
-It may take some time and money, but it will make the selling process more straightforward and remove a variable that buyers will use to negotiate a lower price.
-Finding the right professionals to handle the job is essential.
-Licensed plumbers can disconnect the old system and install an approved plumbing pipe material such as copper, PEX, or PVC pipes.
-It usually takes two to five days to complete the replacement.
-Costs vary based on the number of plumbing fixtures, the type of material used, and the company you choose for the replacement.
-Replacing the pipes can give you peace of mind, knowing your home is safe and secure.
+It may take some time and money, but it will make the selling process more straightforward and remove a concern that buyers will use to negotiate a lower price.

 Replacement Pipe Options